IBM-Cloud/openwhisk-slackapp/README.md

 1. Set the values for SLACK_CLIENT_ID, SLACK_CLIENT_SECRET, SLACK_VERIFICATION_TOKEN - these are the App Credentials we've seen in the previous steps.

-1. Ensure your `bx wsk` command line interface is property configured with:
+1. Ensure your `ibmcloud fn` command line interface is property configured with:

    ```
-   bx wsk list
+   ibmcloud fn list
    ```

    This shows the packages, actions, triggers and rules currently deployed in your namespace.